ua-snap/swti/README.md

 pipenv run flask run
 ```

 The project is run through Flask and will be available at [http://localhost:5000](http://localhost:5000).
+Setting `FLASK_DEBUG` to `True` will use a local file for source data (bypassing API calls) and enable other debugging tools by default.

 Other env vars that can be set: